sassoftware/event-provenance-registry/docs/tutorials/quickstart/README.md

 ## Start dependencies

+### Introduction

+This section guides you through the process of initiating the backend services essential for working with EPR.
+Docker Compose will be employed to launch these services, with Redpanda serving as the message broker for event transmission and PostgreSQL as the designated database for data storage.

+### Deploy Backend Services

-This project contains a docker-compose file that will start up a postgres database, a Redpanda kafka instance, and a Redpanda UI.
-These three dependencies can be started by running the following command:
+Utilize the provided docker-compose file to launch the required dependencies, including a PostgreSQL database, a Redpanda Kafka instance, and a Redpanda UI.

-## Start Redpanda

-This how-to walks you through starting a server and making your first request using GraphQL.
+Execute the following command:

 ```bash
 docker compose -f ./docker-compose.services.yaml up